Skip to content

 Building Bridges and ReconciliACTION

-Building Bridges and ReconciliACTION Arts Exhibition by CIF Reconciliation Society in partnership with Arts Commons, which features 14 artists who have come together to collaborate and create work together to promote healing and reconciliation between Indigenous and non-Indigenous peoples.
+Building Bridges and ReconciliACTION Arts Exhibition by the Pokaiks Reconciliation Society (previously the CIF Reconciliation Society) in partnership with Arts Commons, which features 14 artists who have come together to collaborate and create work together to promote healing and reconciliation between Indigenous and non-Indigenous peoples.

 ABOUT CIF RECONCILIATION SOCIETY